br3ndonland/fastenv/README.md

 [![ci](https://github.com/br3ndonland/fastenv/workflows/ci/badge.svg)](https://github.com/br3ndonland/fastenv/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/br3ndonland/fastenv/branch/main/graph/badge.svg?token=WDNHES5OYR)](https://codecov.io/gh/br3ndonland/fastenv)

-🚧 UNDER CONSTRUCTION - NOT FOR PRODUCTION 🚧

 ## Description

 [Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are key-value pairs provided to the operating system with syntax like `VARIABLE_NAME=value`.
 Collections of environment variables are stored in files commonly named _.env_ and called "dotenv" files.
 The Python standard library `os` module provides tools for reading environment variables, such as `os.getenv("VARIABLE_NAME")`, but only handles strings, and doesn't include tools for file I/O. Additional logic is therefore needed to load environment variables from files before they can be read by Python, and to convert variables from strings to other Python types.